reidaelliott/sfdxAnalyticsQuickStart/README.md

 At this point you have a scratch org with an Analytics template installed.
 Explore the analytics commands by running 'sfdx analytics --help'

+For example to create and analytics template from an analytics application run the following to see all the optiona available:

+'sfdx analytics:app:create --help'

 To view the Analytics template:
 'sfdx analytics:template:list'